Bandi (1957 film): Plot

-A much married Shankar (Ashok Kumar) works for a Zamindar and falls for his daughter Mala.
+A much married Shankar (Ashok Kumar) works for a Zamindar and falls for his daughter Mala (Bina Rai).
 But the Zamindar gets him arrested for a murder.
-His younger brother Madhav (Kishore) takes responsibility of his wife and daughter but Shankar's wife passes away.
-Madhav brings up his daughter and arranges her marriage but the boy turns out to be son of the Zamindar.
+His younger brother Madhav (Kishore Kumar) takes responsibility of his wife Kamala (Shyama) and daughter Asha (teenage part played by Nanda Karnataki) but Shankar's wife passes away.
+Madhav brings up his daughter and arranges her marriage but the boy Dr. Madan Chaubey (Anoop Kumar) turns out to be son of the Zamindar Batuk Chaubey.